usexfg/DIGM/README.md

 <sub>(*) user's wallet must meet/exceed 0.1 XF₲ threshold (1M HEAT) for premium access when using DIGM platform.</sub>

 Welcome back to an economy where art is valued, creators are respected, curators are trusted, and fans all **participate** as their own valuable feedback role of **VOX POPULI**- that is, in itself, part of the larger ecosystem as a whole.
-Not merely 'ad-revenue' for a CEO, or some big-data consumer profile to be exploited.
-DIGM platform is an open-source software framework- the true power of this movement is the community of ultra cool people supporting one another & making use of the platform.
+Not merely 'ad-revenue' for some CEO, nor a dragnet for consumer data profiles to exploit.
+Decentralized systems allow us to bypass all the shady low-level shortcuts taken by centralized companies for profit, at the expense of the customer.
+The true power of this movement is our strength in community.
+DIGM platform itself is only an open-source software framework- it doesn't have _customers_- it instead has a **community** of awesome & cool people supporting each other by making use of the platform.
+Join us in the sustainable future of music.
 Vive la révolution!

-**Join us in building the sustainable future of music.**

 <sub>2025 © DIGM contributors</sub>